Delaware Fightin' Blue Hens: Rugby

 Founded in 1972, the University of Delaware Rugby Football Club plays in the East Conference of Division 1-A. Delaware are led by head coach Bjorn Haglid.
 Delaware reached the quarterfinals of the 2012 Collegiate Rugby Championship (CRC), the highest profile college rugby tournament in the country.
 The CRC is broadcast live on NBC, and is held every June at PPL Park in Philadelphia.
 Delaware reached the semifinals of the 2011 Las Vegas Invitational, the largest amateur rugby competition in the US, where they were led by star player Jimmy Kowalski.
 Delaware participated in the 2012 USA Rugby Sevens Collegiate National Championships where they finished third.

 The rugby team was suspended by the university for five years after a 2013 I'm Shmacked party went out of control.

 Nickname

 The athletic teams at Delaware are known as the Fightin' Blue Hens with a mascot named YoUDee.
 YoUDee is a Blue Hen Chicken, after the team names and the state bird of Delaware.
 YoUDee was elected into the mascot hall of fame in 2006 and is a seven-time UCA Open Division Mascot National Champion.
+At times, Delaware is also referred to as The Ass Kickin' Chickens.